ReeseAEJones/Reese-AE-Jones-Resume-Webpage/README.md

   - JavaScript
   - General website development

-This project is created only from scratch with no special IDEs or code generation tools, so there will probably be quite a lot of commits simply to test simple feaatures.
+This project is created only from scratch with no special IDEs or code generation tools.
+I am just creating this with vim and a browser.

 ## Features

 - A single, basic home page
+- A set of tabs to switch between pages

 ## Todo

-- Create a better home page
+- Fill out the Home page
-- Create a resume page
+- Fill out my Resume page
-- Create a page to display some of my personal projects
-- Improve the style of the pages
+- Fill out the about page